Most media outlets are privately-owned and the broadcasting market is crowded.

 There are dozens of TV networks and more than 170 FM radio stations.
 Moby Group operates some of the leading stations, including the most-watched network Tolo TV.

-Much of the output on private TVs consists of imported Indian music shows and serials, and programmes modelled on Western formats.
-Tolo TV is the most popular national station.
+Much of the output on private TVs consists of Turkish and Indian music shows and serials, and programmes modelled on Western formats.

-BBC World Service is available on FM in other major cities, and on shortwave across Afghanistan.
+BBC World Service radio is available on FM in other major cities and on shortwave across the country.

 - Hasht-e Sobh ("Daily 8am") - private, secular daily